microsoft/GraphEngine/samples/freebase-likq/README.md

-# freebase-likq: hosting LIKQ queries on the freebase data set
+# freebase-likq: LIKQ for Freebase

 In this sample project, we demonstrate how to serve LIKQ queries for the [Freebase](https://en.wikipedia.org/wiki/Freebase) data set.
 It